koriandrei/markdown-cv/index.md

 ## Currently

-At [Improbable](https://improbable.io), working on making multiplayer game creation easier on the developers, letting you focus on achieving your gameplay ambitions while we take care of the scale and synchronization.
+At [PlayStation London Studio](https://playstationlondonstudio.com), making a cooperative fantasy action in a custom C++ engine.

 ### Specialized in

-Gameplay and network development for PC/Console games.
+Gameplay and network development for PC and Console games.

 ## Work History

+**PlayStation London Studio**, London, United Kingdom / 2022 - Present

+Working on a new multiplayer cooperative Game as a Service (GaaS) title for PlayStation in a custom C++ ECS-oriented engine as a member of the Gameplay Tech team.

+* Investigated and implemented ways to improve and verify deterministic rollback simulation at the engine's core.
+* Owned multiple features, used by gameplay programmers and designers in focused strike teams.
+* Identified, resolved and provided guidance on system non-determinism stemming from parallel execution, cross-platform floating point operations and undefined behavior.

-**Improbable**, London, United Kingdom / 2020 - Present
+**Improbable**, London, United Kingdom / 2020 - 2022

 Developing and supporting SpatialGDK for Unreal - an Unreal Engine integration for Improbable's SpatialOS networking offering.

-* Developing new functionality to provide better functionality in the context of a distributed system
+* Developing new functionality in a distributed SpatialOS environment
 * Refactoring existing functionality to reinforce an evolving vision of the software
 * Providing support for SpatialGDK- and SpatialOS related customer issues

 **Vizor Games**, Minsk, Belarus / 2017 - 2020

-Went from a gameplay developer to a gameplay lead to an R&D dev on company's first PC and Consoles title - <https://bloodofheroes.online>
+Went from a gameplay developer to a gameplay lead to an R&D dev on the company's first PC and Consoles title - <https://bloodofheroes.online>

 * Developing base features and systems, including gameplay networking
 * Managing a team of programmers in a growing project